 Citrine is available in a wide variety of styles and shapes.

-Furthermore, top of the line gemstone carvers have fashioned the warm yellow gemstone into different fantasy cuts for unique adornments and objets d’art.
+Furthermore, top-of-the-line carvers have fashioned the warm yellow gemstone into different fantasy cuts for unique adornments and objets d’art.

 Citrine, rough with small inclusions, is usually used to create beads, cabochons, or more traditional carvings.

-Citrine gemstones occur in a variety of sizes, and faceted stones up to 20 carats are readily available in jewelry and adornments.
+Citrine gemstones occur in various sizes, and faceted stones up to 20 carats are readily available in jewelry and adornments.

 If you’re born in November, you’re lucky to have two choices of birthstones.
 You can go with Topaz or Citrine, and any of these two will look very beautiful as a bracelet.